 warm glow of memory as enjoying it for its own sake.

-childhood - how it all comes rushing back to me in torrents.
-A large part of
+of childhood - how it all comes rushing back to me in torrents.
+A large

-those memories is shaped by whatever comics I happened to be buying at the
+part of those memories is shaped by whatever comics I was buying at the

 time: TV CENTURY 21, WHAM!, SMASH!, FANTASTIC, WHIZZER